yaricp/qt5-eeg-filters/README.md

 # qt5-eeg-filters

-GUI for eeg-filters based on Qt5
+GUI for eeg-filters based on Qt5.

 ## Requirements

-Programm require python >= 3.6
+Program require python >= 3.6

 Also: